abrahamkolo/abrahamkolo/README.md

 ### Heritage

-**Tarok & Nupe** â Nigerian roots that inform everything I build.
+**Tarok & Nupe** -- Nigerian roots that inform everything I build.
 Identity is not decoration.
 It is architecture.

 ---